 Reading Picture Books With Children: How to Shake Up Storytime and Get Kids Talking about What They See

-Order a signed copy from The Eric Carle Museum Shop.
+Order a signed copy from my company’s online shop, Memory Lane Books & Gifts, or from the The Eric Carle Museum Shop.
 And, no matter where you purchase this book, a portion of the proceeds goes to support The Carle!

 See the Whole Book Approach page on my website for interviews and articles about my WBA work and this book.
 And go to the 2:05 mark at this KidLit TV link to see my interactive talk delivered at Book Fest at Bank Street On October 22, 2016.